paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

   --o-denoising-stats 428_228_220_stats.qza
 ```

+Input file:
+- primer-trimmed-demux.qza

+Output files:
+- 428_228_220_rep-seqs.qza
+- 428_228_220_table.qza
+- 428_228_220_stats.qza

+>   428: Represents the longest combined biologically meaningful read, denoted as 428nt.
+>  228: The trimming position for the forward reads, denoted as 228nt.
+>   220: The trimming position for the reverse reads, denoted as 220nt.

+Here is the elements and the explainations that we used for the `denose-paired` step:
+-   `qiime dada2 denoise-paired`: This is the command to run the  `denoise-paired`  method from the  `dada2`  plugin in QIIME 2.
+This method denoises paired-end sequence data.
+-   `--i-demultiplexed-seqs primer-trimmed-demux.qza`: This specifies the input file of demultiplexed sequences (`primer-trimmed-demux.qza`) that you want to denoise.
+-   `--p-trunc-len-f 228`  and  `--p-trunc-len-r 220`: These specify the positions at which to truncate the forward (`--p-trunc-len-f`) and reverse (`--p-trunc-len-r`) reads.
+-   `--p-trim-left-f 0`  and  `--p-trim-left-r 0`: These specify the positions at which to trim the forward (`--p-trim-left-f`) and reverse (`--p-trim-left-r`) reads.
+-   `--p-max-ee-f 2`  and  `--p-max-ee-r 2`: These specify the maximum expected error rates for the forward (`--p-max-ee-f`) and reverse (`--p-max-ee-r`) reads.
+-   `--p-n-threads 8`: This sets the number of CPU threads to use in the denoising process to 8.
+-   `--o-representative-sequences 428_228_220_rep-seqs.qza`,  `--o-table 428_228_220_table.qza`, and  `--o-denoising-stats 428_228_220_stats.qza`: These specify the output files to which the representative sequences, feature table, and denoising stats will be written, respectively.

 Please note that taxonomic classifiers exhibit optimal performance when they are tailored to your sample and sequencing processes.
 This encompasses factors such as the primers employed for amplification and the precise length of sequence reads utilised[^4].
 It should be highlighted that employing full-length taxonomic classifiers remains a feasible approach.

 [^4]: https://docs.qiime2.org/2023.5/tutorials/feature-classifier/

 #### Assign taxonomy to ASVs by running taxonomic classification

 The command for running the taxonomic classification is one of the most time-consuming and memory-intensive commands in the SOP.
 If you encounter an error due to insufficient memory and cannot increase your memory usage, consider adjusting the `--p-reads-per-batch` option to a value lower than the default (which is dynamic, depending on sample depth and the number of threads), and try running the command with fewer jobs (for example, set `--p-n-jobs` to `1`).
 Additionally, you can assign taxonomy to your ASVs using a Naive-Bayes approach implemented in the scikit-learn Python library, along with the SILVA 138 or Greengene2 database.
 The pre-trained classifiers can be obtained from Qiime2 data-resources [^5].
+Here, we used Silva v.
+138 as the reference database for the process.

 [^5]: https://docs.qiime2.org/2023.7/data-resources/
 ```
 qiime feature-classifier classify-sklearn \
-  --i-classifier /mnt/shared/scratch/pyau/ref/silva-138-99-nb-classifier.qza \
+  --i-classifier silva-138-99-nb-classifier.qza \
   --i-reads 428_228_220_rep-seqs.qza \
   --p-n-jobs 8 \
   --o-classification 428_228_220_taxonomy_silva138.qza
 ```

+Input file:
+- silva-138-99-nb-classifier.qza
+- 428_228_220_rep-seqs.qza

+Output file:
+- 428_228_220_taxonomy_silva138.qza

+Here is the elements and the explainations that we used for the `qiime feature-classifier classify-sklearn` step:

+-   `qiime feature-classifier classify-sklearn`: This is the command to run the  `classify-sklearn`  method from the  `feature-classifier`  plugin in QIIME 2.
+This method classifies features using a specific classifier.

+-   `--i-classifier silva-138-99-nb-classifier.qza`: This specifies the input file of the classifier (`silva-138-99-nb-classifier.qza`) that you want to use for classification.

+-   `--i-reads 428_228_220_rep-seqs.qza`: This specifies the input file of representative sequences (`428_228_220_rep-seqs.qza`) that you want to classify.

+-   `--p-n-jobs 8`: This sets the number of CPU jobs to use in the classification process to 8.

+-   `--o-classification 428_228_220_taxonomy_silva138.qza`: This specifies the output file (`428_228_220_taxonomy_silva138.qza`) to which the classification results will be written.

-#### visualising the taxonomy outcomes
+#### Visualising the taxonomy outcomes
+Here can als
 ```
 qiime metadata tabulate \
   --m-input-file 428_228_220_taxonomy_silva138.qza \
   --o-visualization 428_228_220_taxonomy_silva138.qzv
 ```

+Input file:
+- 428_228_220_taxonomy_silva138.qza

+Output file:
+- 428_228_220_taxonomy_silva138.qzv

 #### Filtering out contaminant and unclassified ASVs

 With taxonomy assigned to our ASVs, we can leverage this information to eliminate ASVs that are likely contaminants or noise, based on their taxonomic labels.
 Mitochondrial and chloroplast 16S sequences are common contaminants in 16S sequencing data and can be removed by excluding any ASV containing these terms in its taxonomic label.
 It may also be beneficial to exclude any ASV unclassified at the phylum level, as these sequences are more likely to be noise (e.g., potential chimeric sequences).

 Please note that if your data has not been classified against SILVA, you will need to modify ‘P__’ to a string that allows phylum-level assignments to be identified, or simply omit that line.
-If you are studying a poorly characterized environment where there is a good chance of identifying novel phyla, you might also want to omit that line.
+If you are studying a poorly characterised environment where there is a good chance of identifying novel phyla, you might also want to omit that line.

+The step below is to filter the table (`428_228_220_table.qza`)

 ```
 qiime taxa filter-table \
   --i-table 428_228_220_table.qza \